-This program prepares you for a job as an Oracle database application developer.
+This program prepares students for a job as an Oracle database application developer.
 These courses are intended for a person who already has a background in object oriented programming and relational database theory and practice.
-The program also gives you skills that you can apply to the related jobs of programmer/analyst, database application developer, Oracle developer, Web database developer, or e-commerce software architect.
-You will also be prepared for completion of the certification examinations that are offered by Oracle University.
+The program also gives students skills that can be applied to the related jobs of programmer/analyst, database application developer, Oracle developer, Web database developer, or e-commerce software architect.
+Students will also be prepared for completion of the certification examinations that are offered by Oracle University.

-Completion of one of the following degree programs with a GPA of 2.0 or better is required for admission:
+Program Admission Requirements: Completion of one of the following degree programs with a GPA of 2.0 or better:

-- Computer Information Systems Transfer (AACIST) - Math and Science (ASMSAS) with a Computer Science Concentration (COMS) - Computer Programming (APCOMP) - Internet Professional with the Technical Option (APINPD)

-Completion of the following course with a grade of "C" or better is also required:

-• CIS 282 Relational Database Concepts and Application
+- Computer Information Systems Transfer (AACIST) - Math and Science (ASMSAS) with a Computer Science Concentration (COMS) - Computer Programming (APCOMP) - Internet Professional (APINPD) Completion of the following course with a grade of "C" or better: - CIS 282 Relational Database Concepts and Application

-Completion of one of the following programming courses is required:
+Completion of one of the following programming courses:

-- CPS 171 Introduction to Programming with C++ (or) - CPS 185 Introduction to Visual Basic .Net Programming (or) - CIS 175 Beginning Java Programming (or) - CIS 265 Programming the Web
+- CPS 171 Introduction to Programming with C++ - CPS 185 Introduction to Visual Basic .Net Programming - CIS 175 Beginning Java Programming - CIS 265 Programming the Web